Alpha Epsilon Phi: Symbols

-The columns of the Alpha Epsilon Phi insignia or crest were selected in 1916.
-Its members wanted a simple insignia, as opposed to a more elaborate crest like that of other Greek letter organizations.
-The three columns Α, Ε, and Φ represent faculty approval, student esteem, and sorority fidelity, respectively.
-The sorority's motto is Multa Corda, Una Causa or "Many Hearts, One Purpose”.
+The columns of Alpha Epsilon Phi were added in 1916, the sorority's seventh year in existence.
+It was decided to create a simple insignia as opposed to a more elaborate crest like that of other Greek letter organizations.
+Each column of the insignia holds special significance to the members.
+The three columns Α, Ε, and Φ represent faculty approval, student esteem, and sorority fidelity, in order.